Nathaliiii/Nathaliiii/README.md

 ---

 ### 🚀 About Me
-Results-driven Software Engineer with hands-on experience in full-stack development, workflow automation, ERP integrations, and cloud-based solutions.
+Results-driven Software Engineer with hands-on experience in full-stack development, workflow automation and ERP integrations.
 Skilled in building scalable web and mobile applications with a strong foundation in OOP, data structures, algorithms, analytics, and Agile methodologies.
 Passionate about modern software solutions and continuous learning.

 ---